Answering your questions about market volatility and retirement accounts

 401(k) and IRA withdrawals and loan questions

-If you’re not permanently let go from your job, you may be eligible to take either a loan or another qualified plan withdrawal.* If you’ve lost your job, you may be eligible for withdrawals.* Each plan is different, so log in to your account to see what’s available.
+If you’re not permanently let go from your job, you may be eligible to take either a loan or another qualified plan withdrawal.* If you’ve lost your job, you may be eligible for withdrawals.* Each retirement plan is different, so log in to your account to see what’s available.
 If you have issues, our Participant Contact Center can help.

 Tip: Looking for some emergency cash to get you through this hard time?
-Read 6 better options for emergency cash than an early 401(k) withdrawal.
+Read “6 better options for emergency cash than an early 401(k) withdrawal.”

 * If allowed by your plan.

-Due to the CARES Act, you may be eligible for a penalty-free withdrawal from your retirement plan (if allowed in your plan) or individual retirement account (IRA) if you, your spouse, or a dependent is diagnosed with COVID-19 or you have experienced “adverse financial consequences” as a result of the pandemic.
+Due to the CARES Act, you may be eligible for a penalty-free withdrawal from your retirement plan (if allowed in your plan) or individual retirement account (IRA) if you, your spouse, or a dependent is diagnosed with COVID-19 or you've experienced “adverse financial consequences” as a result of the pandemic.

-Qualification has expanded and you can also qualify if you experience adverse financial consequences as a result of:
+You also qualify if you experience adverse financial consequences as a result of:

 - having a reduction in pay (or self-employment income) due to COVID-19 or having a job offer rescinded or start date for a job delayed due to COVID-19.

-- your spouse or a member of your household being quarantined, being furloughed or laid off, having work hours reduced due to COVID-19, being unable to work due to lack of childcare due to COVID-19, having a reduction in pay (or self-employment income) due to COVID-19, or having a job offer rescinded or start date for a job delayed due to COVID-19.
+- your spouse or a member of your household being quarantined, furloughed or laid off, having work hours reduced due to COVID-19, being unable to work due to lack of childcare due to COVID-19, having a reduction in pay (or self-employment income) due to COVID-19, or having a job offer rescinded or start date for a job delayed due to COVID-19.

 - closing or reducing hours of a business owned or operated by your spouse or a member of your household due to COVID-19.